Japan's ruling party is certain to lose a majority in the lower house, broadcaster says

 Once a popular politician known for criticism of even his own party's policies, Ishiba has also seen support for his weeks-old Cabinet plunge.

-The biggest opposition party, the Constitutional Democratic Party of Japan, is led by centrist leader Yoshihiko Noda who briefly served as prime minister during the LDP’s 2009-2012 descent from power.
+The Constitutional Democratic Party of Japan is led by centrist leader Yoshihiko Noda, who briefly served as prime minister during the LDP’s 2009-2012 descent from power.

-Noda's party is expected to make significant gains, with exit polls suggesting a huge increase to as many as 191 seats from 98.
-Noda says Sunday’s election is a rare chance for a change of government, which will be the most effective political reform, though his party has trouble finding other opposition groups with which to cooperate.
+Noda's party was expected to make significant gains, with exit polls suggesting a huge increase to as many as 191 seats from 98.
+Noda said Sunday’s election is a rare chance for a change of government, though his party has trouble finding other opposition groups with which to cooperate.

-At a downtown Tokyo polling station early Sunday, a number of voters said they had considered the corruption scandal and economic measures in deciding how to vote.
-But analysts say Ishiba's LDP was expected to remain the top party in Japan’s parliament as voters are skeptical about the opposition's ability and inexperience.
+At a downtown Tokyo polling station, a number of voters said they had considered the corruption scandal and economic measures in deciding how to vote.
+But analysts said Ishiba's LDP was expected to remain the top party in Japan’s parliament as voters were skeptical about the opposition's ability and inexperience.

 Ishiba pledged to revitalize the rural economy, address Japan’s falling birth rate and bolster defense.
-But his Cabinet has old faces, only two women and was seen as alienating members of the faction led by late premier Shinzo Abe.
+But his Cabinet has familiar faces, with only two women, and was seen as alienating members of the faction led by late premier Shinzo Abe.
 Ishiba quickly retreated from earlier support for a dual surname option for married couples and legalizing same-sex marriage, an apparent compromise to the party’s influential ultra-conservatives.

 His popularity fell because of “the gap in what the public expected him to be as prime minister versus the reality of what he brought as prime minister,” said Rintaro Nishimura, a political analyst at The Asia Group.

-There could be regrouping attempts among opposition parties to decide whether to cooperate among themselves or join the ruling coalition, political watchers say.
+There could be regrouping attempts among opposition parties to decide whether to cooperate among themselves or join the ruling coalition, political watchers said.

 Potential new partners for the LDP include the Democratic Party of the People, a breakaway group from the CPDJ, which calls for lower taxes, and the conservative Japan Innovation Party, though both are currently rejecting any possible coalition with the LDP.